 Personally, I primarily use cutting tools, a flashlight, and small screwdrivers.
 With that in mind, I start by focusing on fulfilling these 3 uses.
 From my options, I first eliminate tools that don’t fulfill these needs well.
 I’m not going to be carrying around a credit card knife when what I really need is a full blown EDC folder.
 Sure the credit card knife is lighter, smaller, and more compact, but it’s much less useful.
 All this to say, pretty much at all times, since I need a cutting tool, a flashlight, and a screwdriver tool, I’ll be carrying a proper EDC knife, a high-quality flashlight, and a practical small screwdriver multi-tool.
 I’ll have these three items on me at all times, before I even worry about any other gear.
 They’re my base.
 Of course I’ll factor in size, weight, and carrying comfort when choosing these three core items, I’m not going to be carrying around a toolbox all day, but they all have to be able to perform at a high level.
 I won’t sacrifice performance here.

-I alternate my knife regularly (I have so many that work perfectly – might as well), my screwdriver multi-tool less often (depending on if I find a better one to replace the one I use with), and my flashlight near never, because I love my flashlight and don’t think I’ll be finding one I like better any time soon.
+I alternate my knife regularly because I have so many that work perfectly – might as well.
+If you’d like to see which EDC knives I’d recommend check out this article on the best EDC knives on the market, and this one on the best bang-for-buck folders.
+Now back to my EDC – my screwdriver multi-tool I change less often (depending on if I find a better one to replace the one I use with), and my flashlight near never, because I love my flashlight and don’t think I’ll be finding one I like better any time soon.